DUCATI 1098 (2007 - 2009) Review

 Is a Ducati 1098 reliable?

-We've got six Ducati 1098 owners' reviews on the site at present, and they're overwhelmingly positive.
-The overall rating is 4.8 out of 5 stars.
+We've got seven Ducati 1098 owners' reviews on the site at present, and they're overwhelmingly positive.
+The overall rating is 4.4 out of 5 stars.
 The problems highlighted were mainly around costs, and in particular servicing and maintanence.
+There have been some reliability issues too.

 2007-2009 Ducati 1098 used buyers' guide